zhang-zengjie/Reward4Driving/README.md

-# iecon_2023_rl_reward_shaping
+# Introduction

+**Authors:**Lin-Chi Wu (l.wu@student.tue.nl), Zengjie Zhang (z.zhang3@tue.nl)

-Hello, this git repository is a storage of coding and demonstrating for reinforcement learning with risk awareness.
+This git repository is a storage of coding and demonstrating for reinforcement learning with risk awareness.

 ## Environment and setup
 * The running program is running with python environment.
 The sugestted python installed base: `Python 3.8.15`.